Zahn's construct

-Try-catch blocks, used in modern programming languages for exception handling, are variations of Zahn's construct.
+Try-catch blocks, used in modern programming languages for exception handling, are substantial extensions of Zahn's construct.
 The major difference is that the scope of Zahn's proposals were limited to individual loops within a program, whereas exception-handling capabilities often allow exceptions to be "thrown" from deep within a call stack and "caught" at a point higher up in the stack.
+Because Zahn's construct is local to a routine, it can be implemented very efficiently, without any need to 'unwind' the call stack.

+Zahn implemented his situation case statement in his SKOL language.
+SKOL was implemented as a set of macros for the MORTRAN Fortran preprocessor.